wcmc-its/vivodashboard/README.md

 SCImago journal ranking data can be imported using the Journal Rankings importer (/import/journal_rankings), which expects a TSV file.
 Column 1 should contain the journal name, column 2 should contain the rank, and column 3 should contain the ISSN.

 Once these are imported you'll need to do a bulk update to add ranking data to previously-imported journals (/admin/structure/taxonomy/journal_rankings/update), and run a search reindex (/admin/config/search/search_api/index/authorships and /admin/config/search/search_api/index/publications).
-Journals imported after ranking data is imported will automatically pick up ranking.
+Journals added after ranking data has been imported will automatically pick up rankings based on ISSN.

 ### Institution-specific data

-Chances are you will want to adjust the existing data mapping or perhaps add new data specific to your institution.
+Chances are you will want to adjust the existing data mappings or add new data specific to your institution.
 All the mapping from VIVO to Drupal happens in the Feeds importer configurations under Structure -> Feeds importers, then under Processor -> Mapping.

 - VIVO Publications: /admin/structure/feeds/vivo_publications/mapping
 - VIVO Authors: /admin/structure/feeds/vivo_authors/mapping